ashen-develops/explore-world-capstone-client/README.md

 The app's functionality includes:
 * Every User has the ability to
     * create an account
-    * use the app to play with the sound files
+    * use the app to discover things to do around the US
-    * view other people's sound file combinations
 * Every logged in User has the added ability to
-    * save their music creations to the database
-    * rate other users music creations
-    * post their own saved combinations to the social hub
+    * make suggestions on new places and things to add